⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Headache

-Tirzepatide headache and Zepbound headache are reported side effects that may occur during the initial weeks of treatment or after dose increases.
-Staying well-hydrated and maintaining adequate caloric intake can help reduce headache frequency.
+Tirzepatide headache and Zepbound headache are reported side effects that may occur during the first weeks of treatment or after dose increases.
+Staying well-hydrated and keeping enough caloric intake can help reduce headache frequency.

 • 6